modern-tools-workshop/AGU-python-workshop-2022/README.md

     ```bash
     conda activate python-workshop
     ```
+  * Note: The default environment is called 'base.'
+If you close the terminal, you will have to switch back to the environment using the above command again.

 I *do not* recommend:
 * Using Python on a remote server for this tutorial (I cannot help troubleshoot)